RELATED: Additional coverage from ABCNews.com

 FBI agents and police used a hook and ladder fire truck to reach Holmes' apartment in Aurora, police Chief Dan Oates said.
 They put a camera at the end of a 12-foot pole inside the apartment and discovered the unit was booby-trapped.
 Authorities evacuated five buildings as they tried to figure how to disarm the flammable and explosive material.

-At least 24 people were being treated at Denver-area hospitals, some of them for chemical exposure apparently related to canisters thrown by the gunman.
+Dozens of people were being treated at Denver-area hospitals, some of them for chemical exposure apparently related to canisters thrown by the gunman.
 Some of those hurt were children, including a 4-month-old baby, who was treated a hospital and released.

 Police released a statement from Holmes' family: "Our hearts go out to those who were involved in this tragedy and to the families and friends of those involved."